okta/samples-js-react-native/custom-sign-in/README.md

-# Okta iOS Custom Sign In Example
+# Okta React Native Custom Sign In Example

 This example shows you how to use the [Okta React Native SDK](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-react-native) to adopt Okta Authentication flow in your app.